 Trade management is highly rules-based with very little discretion involved.
 We believe in scaling profits as a trade moves in our favor and continually trailing a stop as forward progress is made.

 We are big fans of using risk multiples and assigning profit targets as a function of the outstanding risk in a trade.
 We incorporate market structure with r-multiples to get a slightly more logical level to place our profit targets.
 We typically scale out of positions in halves or thirds.

 For tactical trades, our management style is much more aggressive locking in gains and protecting outstanding profits versus core positions which are given more room to work and therefore achieve larger sized winners.

-Roughly 85% of this process is entirely systematic given the tools, scans, and rules we've developed over the years, leaving us just enough room to mix in our creativity and market experience.
+Roughly 85% of this process is entirely automated and systematic given the tools, scans, and rules we've developed over the years, leaving us just enough room to mix in our creativity and market experience.

 Trade setups get all of the talk and mention across social media and inquiring traders, but I would consider that one of the least important factors out of the entire framework above.
 Knowing when to be involved, and with how much size (exposure) is far more important from my experience.

 There are more details still missing here, but hopefully this gives you some good insight into our swing trading process here at The Trade Risk.